mangalnathanvg/devops-pipeline/README.md

 ### Instructions to Setup and Run
 * If you are running in windows, make sure you run `dos2unix` on the 2 files: `cm/server-init.sh` and `cm/redis.sh` before running any commands.
+* Create a `.vault-pass` file in project directory (`/bakerx`) containing `csc-devops-2020`.
+This is needed to decrypt `cm/vars/vars.yml` required for accessing ansible variables throughout multiple scripts.

 * Configure jenkins, build environments, build jobs.

 ```
 pipeline setup --gh-user $GIT_USER --gh-pass $GIT_PASS
 ```
-Note: Before running above setup command, the $GIT_USER and $GIT_PASS must be configured in the environment system variables in the local machine.
+Note: Before running above setup command, the $GIT_USER and $GIT_PASS must be configured in the environment system variables in your local machine.